 The internship cannot serve to fill a labor need.
 It must exist solely to assist the student intern in achieving the objectives of his or her participation in a student internship program.
 The internship must consist of work-based learning, rather than ordinary employment or unskilled labor.The internship cannot displace American workers, whether full- or part-time, temporary or permanent.If in the field of agriculture, the internship must meet all requirements of the Fair Labor Standards Act and the Migrant and Seasonal Agricultural Worker Protection Act.

-The Program Coordinator, Kristin Blake and ISSO, will assist departments and interns in producing the immigration paperwork (DS-2019 and DS-7002 or TIPP Forms) required for the intern’s visa application and admittance to the US.
+The Program Coordinator, Scott Beemer and International Services, will assist departments and interns in producing the immigration paperwork (DS-2019 and DS-7002 or TIPP Forms) required for the intern’s visa application and admittance to the US.
 An overview of the J-1 Student Intern process can be found here - Flow Chart

 J1 regulations require that all J-1 exchange visitors have a minimum level of health insurance for the duration of their stay in the United States.
 The interns may purchase any plan that provides the minimum level of coverage listed above, or they may purchase a comprehensive insurance plan especially designed for Cornell University’s international students and scholars.
 For more information, please visit http://studenthealthbenefits.cornell.edu/